-- 2. Remove the two screws securing the front lower panel. - 3.
+- 2. Remove the (4) $10-32 \times \frac{1}{2}$ " screws securing front bottom panel. - 3.
 Using the timer assembly label, determine which cam is to be adjusted.
 Double check by counting over from cam 1 to the cam to be adjusted. - 4.
 Determine which edge of the cam groove to be adjusted is the leading edge (contacts the limit switch actuator first when the shaft is rotating) and which edge of the groove is the trailing edge.
 The leading edge of the cam groove determines when in the cycle the control action begins and should not be changed. - 5.
 Adjust the trailing edge of the cam groove by rotating the appropriate side of the cam in the proper direction to either increase or decrease the cam's groove; resulting in increasing or decreasing the total time that switch will be held ON.